 Here are our latest previews for upcoming Challenge Cup matches.

-Our preview and prediction of Hull FC v Castleford Tigers on 18/06/17 in the Rugby League Challenge Cup
+Our match preview, prediction and live streaming of Hull FC vs Catalans Dragons on 30/05/19 from the Rugby Challenge Cup Quarter Final

 Rugby League Challenge Cup